Djacon/obsidian-ml-notes/Math/Algebra.md

 **Algebra** is the study of variables and the rules for manipulating these variables in formulas.
-It is a unifying thread of almost all [[Math]]
+It is a unifying thread of almost all [[math]]

 ### Topics in algebra: